apache/couchdb/share/doc/src/api/design.rst

 design document.
 Unlike the ``GET`` method for accessing views, the ``POST`` method supports the specification of explicit keys to be retrieved from the view results.
-The remainder of the ``POST`` view functionality is identical to the :ref:`api-get-view` API.
+The remainder of the ``POST`` view functionality is identical to the :ref:`api/ddoc/view.get` API.

 For example, the request below will return all the recipes where the key for the view matches either “claret” or “clear apple cider” :